jamessynge/TinyAlpacaServer/README.md

 ### JSON Representation

-Alpaca responses are JSON encoded, with top-level object (aka dictionary), with 4 or 5 properties.
+Most Alpaca responses are JSON encoded objects with 4 or 5 properties.
 There are 4 properties common to all responses:

 *   ClientTransactionID (uint32)
 *   ServerTransactionID (uint32)